 - WiFi: Hotels in the area generally have WiFi good enough for surfing, but not streaming.
 This is improving quickly though.

 - Cell Service: We had great reception in Kintamani with Telkomsel.
 Better than in Denpasar city, actually!

 The weather in Kintamani is generally nice any time of year.

-It sits in the mountains at an unusually high elevation compared to the rest of Bali, so the temps are pretty cool (about 10-15 F lower than at sea level).
+It sits in the mountains at an unusually high elevation compared to the rest of Bali, so the temps are a bit cooler.

 If you plan to do hiking, the best months are May to November, when there’s less rain and the mountain visibility is better.

 The rainy season months will still work for hiking too, but you might want to bring a rain jacket just in case.

 You can see the best sights of Kintamani in a couple days, but you’ll probably want to stay longer because of the fresh mountain air and laid back pace of life.